hahacen/linear_mode_connectivity_transformer/README.md

-# Linear Mode Connectivity in Transformer Models
+# Linear Mode Connectivity Analysis in Transformer Models

 ## How to Use
 - The core functions are in `src` directory